FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 The full crossing of all factor levels would yield 4 x 3 x 3 x 3 = 108
 treatments, x 3 strains for 324 possible combinations.
-Consistent absence of growth of some strains under some levels of photoperiod, PAR, or [O~2~] meant we completed 268 growth factor treatment combinations.
+Consistent absence of growth of some strains under some levels of photoperiod, PAR, or [O~2~] meant we completed 268 growth factor treatment combinations with 1 to 3 replicates.

 *In situ* measurements of Optical Density (OD) 680 nm, a proxy for cell suspension density, cell size dependent scatter and cell chlorophyll